 Running has given me a huge boost in confidence and self belief.
 When I started, I couldn’t run for longer than a minute without feeling ready to collapse, but as I kept going the sense of achievement was amazing.
 To run for 10, 20 or 30 minutes is a great experience when you didn’t think you were capable of doing so.
 When I ran 5KM (3.1 miles) for the first time, I wanted to tell everyone and it was hard to contain my excitement.

 As I improve, so does this feeling of success.
-I recently completed my first race, which felt brilliant.
-My next goal is a half marathon and I’ve also lost a lot of weight.
+I felt brilliant after running my first half, and after my first marathon I cried like a baby.
 Whatever your reason for running, feeling proud of yourself runs alongside you.

 3. Time to switch off (or to switch on)